Sameh El-Saharty: Education

 He graduated from Cairo University School of Medicine in 1982 and received a Master of Public Health from the Military Medical Academy in Egypt in 1988, a Certificate in Business Administration from the American University in Cairo in 1988, a Fellowship in Social and Economic Policy from Harvard Kennedy School, and Master of Public Health in International Health Policy and Management from Harvard University in 1991.

 Major publications in international health

-He authored and contributed to more than 30 published books, papers, articles, studies, reviews, and technical reports.
-His most cited works include: “Curbing the Noncommunicable Disease Epidemic in the Middle East and North Africa: Prevention Among Young People Is The Key”; “The Path to Universal Health Coverage in Bangladesh: Bridging the Gap of Human Resources for Health”; “Connecting Sectors and Systems for Health Results”; “Capitalizing on the Demographic Transition: Tackling Non-Communicable Diseases in South Asia"; and “Improving Health Service Delivery in Developing Countries: From Evidence to Action”.
+He authored and contributed to more than 80 published books, papers, articles, studies, reviews, and technical reports.
+His most cited works include: "Achieving the Demographic Dividend in Egypt: Choice not Destiny"; “Curbing the Noncommunicable Disease Epidemic in the Middle East and North Africa: Prevention Among Young People Is The Key”; “The Path to Universal Health Coverage in Bangladesh: Bridging the Gap of Human Resources for Health”; “Connecting Sectors and Systems for Health Results”; “Capitalizing on the Demographic Transition: Tackling Non-Communicable Diseases in South Asia"; and “Improving Health Service Delivery in Developing Countries: From Evidence to Action”.
 The links to these reports and his other most important publications are below.